What aspect of digital cameras create noise

 While higher megapixel counts can result in more detailed images, it is essential to consider the trade-off with noise levels.
 Manufacturers often balance megapixels with sensor size and technology to optimize image quality and reduce noise levels in digital cameras.

-See also Best beginner 35mm digital camera
+See also A fully adjustable digital camera dslr

 Understanding Chroma and Luminance Noise